larryhastings/big/README.md

 then it'd filter out empty lines first, and *then* "r-strip" the lines.
-So lines in the input that contained only whitespace would still get yielded as empty lines, which in this case is probably not what you wanted.
+So lines in the input that contained only whitespace would still get yielded as empty lines, which is probably not what you want.

 Of course, you can write your own lines modifier functions!
 Simply accept a lines iterator as an argument, iterate over